pickware/style-guide/php/README.md

 - `class Translation`

 ## Factories
-Include `Factory` in the class name.
+Include the suffix `Factory` in the class name.

 (Usually Factories are services, therefore their class name should end with `FactoryService`)